 Goodin leads depleted Xavier over Detroit Mercy 69-55

-Xavier’s point guard scored a career-high 22 points and barely missed out on a triple-double Friday night, leading the depleted Musketeers to a 69-55 victory over Detroit Mercy in the renewal of a series between former Midwestern Collegiate Conference rivals.
+CINCINNATI (AP) — Point guard Quentin Goodin scored a career-high 22 points and barely missed out on a triple-double Friday night, leading depleted Xavier to a 69-55 victory over Detroit Mercy in the renewal of a series between former Midwestern Collegiate Conference rivals.

 Titans freshman Antoine Davis was limited by foul troubles and finished with 19 points on 8-of-24 shooting.
 Davis came in averaging 26.6 points per game, second in the nation.